godotengine/godot-docs/classes/class_editorproperty.rst

 Brief Description
 -----------------

-Custom control to edit properties for adding into the inspector
+Custom control to edit properties for adding into the inspector.

 Properties
 ----------